cloudshark/wireshark-plugin/README.md

 To do that on Unix-like systems, such as Linux, OS X, \*BSD, Solaris, AIX, and HP-UX, from the command line:

-1. If the path displayed as your `Personal Plugins` directory doesn't exist, create it with `mkdir -p <path>`.
+1. If the path displayed as your `Personal Lua Plugins` directory doesn't exist, create it with `mkdir -p <path>`.
 2. Change to that directory with `cd <path>`
 3. Clone the repository with